 A Dynamic File Services pair consists of two independent paths on the same or different disks, referred to as the primary path and secondary path.
-In a Microsoft Active Directory (AD) environment, you can use a remote share as the secondary path.
+You can use a remote share as the secondary path.
 Paths can contain files or be empty.
 Pair names must be unique on the server.